-Ceasarean-section and induction to labour rates have increased since the last guide was published in 2011.
+Ceasarean section and induction of labour rates have increased since the last guide was published in 2011.

 All 19 maternity units and two midwifery-units responded to the information request for the study.

 The author of the guide, antenatal teacher Niamh Healy, said: “These figures are an indicator of the degree to which women are being provided with information and encouragement by the maternity unit.

 “Cuidiú believes that women should be proactively informed, by the maternity unit, of the option to defer induction, when both mother and baby are healthy.”

 The guide also reported that very few women across 17 out of 19 maternity care units had access to private toilet facilities, resulting in women having to use communal facilities.